Code Size: Squeezing more with linker outlining

 A bit of background

 Applications are typically divided into multiple source files that logically divide functionality into manageable pieces.
-During development this has the benefit that when a single C source file is changed, the entire application does not require recompilation.
+During development, this has the benefit that when a single C source file is changed, the entire application does not require recompilation.

 A side effect of separate compilation is that optimization cannot typically be applied across compilation unit boundaries.
 You can turn on link-time optimization (LTO), supported by the SEGGER toolset, but this only applies to source code modules.
 If your application requires a third-party object-code library, as typically provided by silicon vendors, standard link-time optimization will not apply to it!